AOP-PHP/AOP/README.md

 *    During the arousing of an exception of any method / function
 *    after any method / function call, should the method terminate normally or not (triggers an exception or not)

-In our first example, we used a "before" join point
+In our first example, we used a "before" join point.

 ### Pointcut ###

-Pointcuts are a way to describe wether or not a given join point will trigger the execution of an advice.
+Pointcuts are a way to describe whether or not a given join point will trigger the execution of an advice.

-In PHP's AOP extension, pointcuts can be configured with a quite simple and straitforward syntax.
+In PHP's AOP extension, pointcuts can be configured with a quite simple and straightforward syntax.

 In our first example the pointcut was "MyServices::doAdmin*" and was configured to launch the advice "before" the execution of the matching methods join points.

-## Why or should I use AOP ? ##
+## Why or should I use AOP? ##

-AOP is a whole different way of thinking for developping application.
+AOP is a whole different way of thinking for developing application.
 It is as different as object oriented programming can be opposed to procedural programming.

-Event if you don't want to base your future developpment on this approach, you may find it very usefull for debugging purposes.
-Imagin a world where you can debug or get informations on your code based on information only collected for a given user, a given context, a given procedure.
+Event if you don't want to base your future development on this approach, you may find it very useful for debugging purposes.
+Imagine a world where you can debug or get informations on your code based on information only collected for a given user, a given context, a given procedure.
 A world where you can hunt weird and old code execution without even trying to update multiple and sparse PHP files, but just by adding advices on given conditions.

-We are sure that this extension will soon be part of your future developpement workflow !
+We are sure that this extension will soon be part of your future development workflow!

 [Latest version of the documentation](http://www.croes.org/gerald/projects/aop/documentation_aop_extension_php.pdf)